Filchner Station: Establishment and operation

-The station was resupplied by the AWI vessel Polarstern and also by Dornier aircraft which flew between the station, the German Neumayer-Station II, the British Rothera Research Station and the Chilean Teniente R. Marsh Airport.
+The station was resupplied by the AWI vessel Polarstern and also by Dornier aircraft which flew between the station, the German Neumayer Station II, the British Rothera Research Station and the Chilean Teniente R. Marsh Airport.
 The Filchner Station conducted studies on the mass of the ice shelf, geological and geophysical investigations in the Weddell Sea and meteorological work.
-Automatic instrumentation was installed to continue geophysical and meteorological investigations throughout the year, not just the summer period when the station was manned.
+Automatic instrumentation was installed to continue geophysical and meteorological investigations throughout the year, not just the summer period when the station was staffed.

 Loss

 In October 1998 iceberg A-38 calved from the Filchner–Ronne Ice Shelf, the largest iceberg to do so for decades, carrying with it the Filchner Station.
 The station was to have been the main base for an 800 km expedition in 1999; this was cancelled and replaced with an emergency salvage operation.
 The recovery of the base was a requirement of the environmental portions of the Antarctic Treaty.
 On 22 October A-38 split into two, Filchner remained on the western portion which became known as A-38B.

 The 10-man salvage team travelled on board Polarstern in early 1999 but became stranded in thick ice some 150 km from the station.
 The ship was eventually freed and reached the 20 m high edge of the iceberg in early February.
 Over the following 10 days some 120 tonne of the station were recovered as well as a further 50 tonne of vehicles.
 All that was left behind was the platform that the station was founded on.
-The loss of the station left the German research programme with only the Neumayer-Station II in Antarctica.
+The loss of the station left the German research programme with only the Neumayer Station II in Antarctica.